-Frequency Carrier Suppression Opposite Sideband Suppression Notes 14.2 MHz USB/LSB -55/>-65 dB PEP >-65/>-65 dB PEP
+Frequency Carrier Suppression Opposite Sideband Suppression Notes 14.2 MHz USB/LSB 63/63 dB PEP > -73/-73 dB PEP 50.2 MHz USB/LSB 60/60 dB PEP > -70/-72 dB PEP

 CW Keying Waveforms and Sidebands

 Test Description: The purpose of the CW Keying Waveform Test is to determine the shape of the transmitter's RF output envelope in the CW mode.
 If the transmitter under test has several CW modes, (VOX, QSK) these are also tested.
 A picture of the oscilloscope screen is taken of the results.
 The first and second dits are shown in all modes.